igargaditya/Play_Arena/README.md

   CREATE DATABASE PlayArena;
   USE PlayArena;
 ```
-- Create the tables (see schema above)
+- Create the tables (see schema below)
 - Add MySQL JDBC driver (mysql-connector-j.jar) to your project
 - Configure database credentials in Main.java
    ```